 The Licensee shall maintain records of all Waste backhauled and confirmation of proper disposal through the use of Waste manifest tracking systems and registration with the Government of Nunavut, Department of Environment.
 These records shall be made available to an Inspector upon request.

-The Licensee shall dispose of / treat all petroleum hydrocarbon contaminated soils in the Landfarm facility in accordance with the Landfarm Management Plan approved by the Board under Part B, Item 12.
+The Licensee shall dispose of / treat all petroleum hydrocarbon contaminated soils in the Landfarm facility in accordance with the Landfarm Management Plan.

-The Licensee shall dispose of tailings and operate the Tailings Storage Facility (TSF) in accordance with the Mine Waste Management Plan approved by the Board under Part B, Item 12, Guide to the Management of Tailings Facilities (Mining Association of Canada, September 2011, or more recent) and with relevant engineering standards, such that:
+The Licensee shall dispose of tailings and operate the Tailings Storage Facility (TSF) in accordance with the Mine Waste Management Plan Guide to the Management of Tailings Facilities (Mining Association of Canada, September 2011, or more recent) and with relevant engineering standards, such that:

 Adaptive Management strategies shall be implemented as required;

-Management and operation of the TSF shall be re-evaluated, if tailings chemistry is different than predicted in the FEIS 2014, or other tailings characterizations provided by the Licensee (e.g. PAG instead of non-PAG);
+Management and operation of the TSF shall be re-evaluated, if tailings chemistry is different than predicted in the FEIS 2014, or other tailings characterizations provided by the Licensee (e.g., PAG instead of non-PAG);

 Seepage from the TSF shall be collected in Collection Pond No.3 (CP3) and monitored for Water quality;